cnulug/policies/constitution.md

 - support
 - socializing

+## [RFC] Mission

+CNULUG exists as a general advocate of Linux and open-source software.
+We have some important goals related to CNU, however:

+- Improve on-campus knowledge and support for Linux and free/open source software (FOSS)
+- Building a campus-wide culture around Linux and FOSS
+- Help Linux and FOSS users access standard university resources
+- Educate users on modern uses of Linux, including security, web development and computer engineering for ARM architectures
+- Becoming a meaningful member of the global FOSS community

 ## [RFC] Membership

 We welcome new users and do not charge dues or discriminate about level of